divi-code/NFT-ui/README.md

 - The patient brings a token to the provider to redeem it
 - A receipt is generated

+## Features

+- Filter issued tokens by token type
+- Clear filter
+- Coin image appears when token is dragged
+- Drop area is highlighted when active

 ## Project setup

 `npm i`